ferbaco86/js-tic-tac-toe/README.md

 # js-tic-tac-toe
 This is a collaborative project of game aimed at allowing two users to play agains eahc other.
-The game is capable of endng in 3 folds thats is with a winner, loser and a draw.
+The game is capable of endng in 3 folds that is with a winner, loser and a draw.
 Each user after signing up is given a symbol that identifies them on the board.

 ### Requirements
   - Ensure that you have node modules installed on your computer